 Why are masks mandated when numerous instances of harm have been reported, from oxygen deprivation to an increase in bacterial pneumonia?
 There is a wealth of information available, with evidence supporting multiple positions – but it’s clear that masks are far from a benign intervention.

-Why were animal trials skipped during the development of coronavirus vaccines in 2020, when huge numbers of animals died during previous attempts to develop coronavirus vaccines?
+In previous attempts to develop coronavirus vaccines, huge numbers of animals died.
 Animals which initially tolerated vaccines well died on exposure to a wild coronavirus, due to Antibody-Dependent Enhancement (ADE) or pathogenic priming – which results in an extreme immune response that can be fatal.
-Given this knowledge, why were animal trials not deemed crucial in 2020?
+Why did we skip animal trials in 2020?

 Why was Dr Wolfgang Wodarg and Dr Mike Yeadon’s letter to the EU regulators, imploring them to stop the vaccine rollout until further research had taken place, ignored?

 Why has the UK government commissioned an Artificial Intelligence ‘to process the expected high volume of COVID-19 vaccine Adverse Drug Reaction (ADRs) and ensure that no details from the ADRs’ reaction text are missed’?